 Objective 2: Promoting peace and stability

 Promoting human rights is fundamental to building an inclusive state that values ethnic and religious diversity and protects the rights of all groups.
-We are supporting Myanmar to become a party to international human rights treaties and implement international human rights norms.
+We are supporting Myanmar to implement international human rights norms.

 Investments for promoting peace and stability